Snowflake Azure PrivateLink Implementation Runbook

 SELECT SYSTEM$GET_PRIVATELINK_CONFIG();

-4.2 Authorize the Azure Private Endpoint in Snowflake
+4.2 Authorize Azure Private Endpoint

---query id -o tsv
+az network private-endpoint show --name pe-snowflake --resource-group rg-snowflake --query id -o tsv

-az account get-access-token --subscription
+az account get-access-token --subscription <SUBSCRIPTION_ID>

-Then authorize in Snowflake (ACCOUNTADMIN):
+Then authorize the endpoint in Snowflake (ACCOUNTADMIN):

 USE ROLE ACCOUNTADMIN;

-4.3 Verify authorization
+4.3 Verify Authorization

 USE ROLE ACCOUNTADMIN;

-SELECT SYSTEM$GET_PRIVATELINK();
+SELECT SYSTEM$GET_PRIVATELINK_AUTHORIZED_ENDPOINTS();

 USE ROLE ACCOUNTADMIN;

-SELECT SYSTEM$ENFORCE_PRIVATELINK_ACCESS_ONLY();
+SELECT SYSTEM$ENFORCE_PRIVATELINK();

 Rollback if needed: